The Flue Gas Desulfurization (FGD) system market size is expected to grow at a CAGR of around 5.5% during the forecast period, 2019–2026.

-The system is implied in two technologies: throw away and regeneration.
-In throw away, the sulfur is discarded in water sludge, and in regeneration, the emitted sulfur is converted into elemental form to be used as feedstock in boilers.
+The system is implied in two technologies: throw-away and regeneration.
+In throw-away, the sulfur is discarded in water sludge, and in regeneration, the emitted sulfur is converted into elemental form to be used as feedstock in boilers.
 Rising demand for the reduction of greenhouse gases on account of growing concern over global climate change will positively impact the flue gas desulfurization system market.
-Developing industries and rising population are increasing the demand for renewable resources of energy production.
-Coal-fired power plants, the primary electricity generators across the globe, are implementing strict measures by installing FGD systems in the plants in order to prevent the emission of harmful gases governments.
-Rising demand for electricity and stringent government norms to regulate the emission will strengthen the industrial landscape.
+Developing industries and rising populations are increasing the demand for renewable resources for energy production.
+Coal-fired power plants, the primary electricity generators across the globe, are implementing strict measures by installing FGD systems in the plants in order to prevent the emission of harmful gases by governments.
+Rising demand for electricity and stringent government norms to regulate emission will strengthen the industrial landscape.
 Ongoing research and development toward the improvisation of FGD technologies to increase absorption efficiency, lower energy consumption, and enhance cost-effectiveness will fuel the flue gas desulfurization system market size.

 FGD systems find applications in chemical, power generation, cement, and various other industries.
 The reinforcement of laws to install air quality control machines and follow Zero Liquid Discharge, coupled with waste disposal management, will further encourage market growth.
 Key players are installing technologies with the least emission and that regenerate waste into useful products.
 The power industry is investing significantly in combating air pollution by collaborating with competitors to set up manufacturing facilities to deploy advanced technology.